Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states

 Dependencies of LDOS on energy near the single vortex core, edges, and far from inhomogeneities are shown in Fig. \ref{LDOS_vort}(a).
 For comparison the energy dependence of DOS without vortices and under periodic boundary conditions is presented in Fig. \ref{LDOS_vort}(b).
 A well-defined bulk superconducting gap is seen.
 For the limited lattice in the Shubnikov phase the edge and vortex bound states appear.
 Notably, the Majorana vortex mode is well separated by energy from finite-energy vortex states.
 On the other hand, a band of overlapping edge states appears in the superconducting gap for LDOS near the edges with the chosen broadening parameter $\delta$.
 The integration areas for $\text{LDOS}(\omega)$ are shown in Fig \ref{LDOS_vort}(c).
-In calculations of $\text{LDOS}(\omega)$ the broadening parameter $\delta = \Delta/20$ for the energy levels is used (to compare with the experimental STM resolution in FeTe$_{0.55}$Se$_{0.45}$ see \cite{pathak-21}).
+In calculations of $\text{LDOS}(\omega)$ the broadening parameter $\delta = \Delta/20$ for the energy levels is used (to compare with the experimental STM resolution in FeTe$_{0.55}$Se$_{0.45}$ see \cite{chen-18, zhu-20, pathak-21}).
 It should be also noted that in the presence of Zeeman splitting $h_z = 0.1$ the average z-component of spin operator $\left\langle S_{f}^{z} \right\rangle$ is non-zero (approximately $0.025$) near the vortex core and edges, while it is close to zero in the bulk of the lattice.